artest2014/sitexa.github.io/_posts/2016-4-6-KWF-Kotlin web framework.md

 category: 'technology'
 ---

-A practise framework, considering several situation and multi-level use cases, use a newly created language kotlin, a micro backend http framework wasabi, sql to object converter ObjectMap, json converter tool fastjson, jdbc connection pool HikariCP, template engine Freemarker, Angular2, etc, for purpose of web app or rest api.
+A practise framework, considering different situation and use cases, based on kotlin, a micro http framework wasabi, sql to object converter Sql2o, json to object converter ObjectMap, object to json converter tool fastjson, jdbc connection pool HikariCP, template engine Freemarker, Angular2, etc, for purpose of web app or rest api.

 ##kotlin